imax9000/OpenComputers-prometheus/README.md

   up in the full URL when metrics are pushed to pushgateway.

-Returns a `prometheusFactory` object that should be used to register metrics.
+Returns a `prometheusFactory` object that should be used to configure periodic pushes.

 Example:
 ```